usds/us-forms-system/docs/getting-started/tutorial.md

 ## End of Tutorial

 Well done!
 You've built your first form using only a JSON config file.
-Hopefully you are starting to see the benefits of describing the form you want as opposed to building all of the components and UI patterns directly.
+Hopefully you are starting to see the benefits of describing the form as opposed to building all of the components and UI patterns directly.

-There are so many more things you can do with US Forms Systems, including more complex form patterns, like conditionally expanded fields, custom validation functions, more complex form elements, groups of similar questions, and more.
+There are so many more things you can do with US Forms Systems, including more complex form patterns, like conditionally expanded fields, custom validation functions, groups of similar questions, and more.
 Learn more about what's possible in "[Building a form](../building-a-form/README.md)".